bbauska/W3Cx-2of5/README.md

 (including margins and display).
 However, unlike static, elements with relative position respect the positioning properties (left, top, right, and bottom).
-These properties will move the named edge of the element **from** its initial position.
+These properties will move the named edge of the element <b>from<b> its initial position.
 So a value of top: 20px;  will move the top edge of the element 20 pixels further down the page.
 And similarly, a value of left: 20px; will move an element 20 pixels from its original left edge, which means move it 20